Laura-Oliveira/Laura-Oliveira/README.md

 ### I'm a Mobile Developer

-✅ I'm a Front End/Mobile Developer and I'm a super cat lover haha.
+✅ I'm a Front End and Mobile Developer and I'm a super cat lover haha.

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on: Front End Development (React.js)